theam/tintin/doc/03-customizing-your-site.md

 ```

 This is the main tintin configuration file.
 By default, Tintin will try to pull the basic
-information directly from your stack or cabal configuration file, but you can override
+information directly from your `package.yaml` or `*.cabal` configuration file, but you can override
 the settings in your `.tintin.yml` file too:

 ```yaml